Charles Hager left Germany in 1848 and made his way to New Orleans by

 In 2006, Hager transitioned presidency from Charlie Hager to Ralph Hager (Rusty’s brother), who had previously been serving as Vice Chairman and Executive Vice President.
 Ralph became the company’s 9th president and his transition was seamless as he continued to be an integral part of Hager’s success.

 Under Ralph’s leadership, Hager has greatly expanded the security products offering.
 2008 saw the addition of electric locks and exit devices.
 These products provide additional security and ease of use for our customers and have enabled Hager to offer an even broader range of door hardware.
 The company also launched its Euroline—a product line focused on meeting the needs of our international customers.
 This expansion of product lines has positioned Hager Companies as a global leader.
 Our products can be found in buildings throughout the Middle East (including the Burj Khalifa and Burj Al Arab in Dubai) as well as Central and South America, Asia, and North America.

 In 2009, Hager consolidated its Oxford and Montgomery, Alabama, manufacturing plants and opened a brand new distribution center in Phoenix, Arizona—both in an effort to manufacture and distribute products more efficiently and to better serve our customers.

 In 2010, Hager welcomed its second 6th generation Hager, Johnston Hager (Ralph Hager’s son) to our team.
-Johnston serves as Product Manager for Architectural Hinges and Thresholds and Weatherstripping.
+Johnston started out as Product Manager for Architectural Hinges and Thresholds and Weatherstripping.
 After a couple of years he added Euroline and Residential Hardware to his responsibilities.
 In 2015, Johnston was promoted to Director of Residential Sales and Marketing.